Deepana06/Street-Fairy-Chatbot/README.md

 Documents each model and its columns.
 Adds tests for primary/foreign keys (e.g., uniqueness and not-null constraints) to ensure data quality.
+# 📁data-preprocessing/
+# Filtered_Attribute_Creation.py
+This script connects to Snowflake, filters out unwanted or meaningless attribute values (like "false", "none", or "no") from the FINAL_ATTRIBUTE_MODEL table, groups valid attributes by BUSINESS_ID, and inserts the cleaned attributes as JSON into the Filtered_Attributes table.
+# S3_Data_Load.py
+This script uses the boto3 library to connect to AWS S3, lists all available buckets, uploads a local CSV file (top5_states_businesses.csv) to the damgbusinesspractice S3 bucket, and then lists all objects in that bucket to confirm the upload.
+# S3_Snowflake_DataLoad.py
+This script connects to Snowflake and loads data from a CSV file stored in an S3 stage  into the Business table.
+It uses the COPY INTO command with CSV formatting options to handle headers and quoted fields.
 # 📄 Requirements.txt
 Lists all Python dependencies required to run the project, including libraries for data processing, machine learning, and web application development.